-You will take part of the pre-conference workshop; could you please give us a quick overview of what we will hear from you during this session?
+Q. Could you please give us a quick overview of what we will hear from you during the workshop?

 The pre-conference workshop will focus on the similarities and differences between the regulatory requirements applicable to food-contact plastics and paper in the EU, the U.S. and China.
 We will delve into the approaches that can be used to achieve food-contact compliance in all three jurisdictions.
 We will also focus on migration and toxicity data requirements, which are particularly important to keep in mind when tailoring testing to cover more than one of these jurisdictions.
 Knowledge of the distinct regulatory regimes will help business operators to avoid the pitfalls, and facilitate access to all three markets.

 Q. What do you consider to be one of the biggest challenges about establishing food-contact compliance in the European Union?